KhronosGroup/Vulkan-Samples/samples/extensions/open_cl_interop/README.md

 CL_CHECK(clEnqueueSignalSemaphoresKHR(opencl_objects.command_queue, 1, &opencl_objects.cl_update_vk_semaphore, nullptr, 0, nullptr, nullptr));
 ```

-On the OpenCL side we'll use the `cl_update_vk_semaphore` semaphore to signal work completion to Vulkan.
-This ensures that the Vulkan graphics queue won't access the image until OpenCL queue has finished work.
+On the OpenCL side we'll use the `cl_update_vk_semaphore` semaphore to signal work completion to Vulkan for the next frame (where `first_submit` is false).
+This ensures that the Vulkan graphics queue won't start accessing the image until OpenCL queue has finished work.

 ## Closing words